andylamp/bg_run/README.md

 $ bg_kill
 ```

-Then, if we had launched the previous command then we would get the following output:
+Then, if we had launched the previous command we would expect the following output when running `bg_kill`
+with no arguments:

 ```
 $ bg_kill